cpske/ISP/code-review/index.md

 2. **Desk Check** ask another developer to review your code (at his desk).
 Informal and useful to find defects and get ideas for improvement.

-3. **Walkthrough** code review meeting with a small number of people, where one person presents or "walks through" the code line by line, while others look for defects, ask questions to improve their understanding, and share ideas for alternate implementations.
+3. **Walk Through** code review meeting with a small number of people, where one person presents or "walks through" the code line by line, while others look for defects, ask questions to improve their understanding, and share ideas for alternate implementations.

 4. **Pair Programming** one person writes code while the other reviews and "navigates".
 Maybe not a "review" since it occurs at time of creation.